 The public is a better censor than the state.

 Behind all of these actors is the public opinion that influences how each of these actors affects our willingness, as opposed to our ability, to speak publicly.
 If the public opinion frowns upon some opinions, for example common human decency restrains the more morally obtuse opinions, then people will usually hesitate from speaking about them publicly.
 They either fear the consequences, such as losing their job or their friends, or they fear being seen as inhuman in their opinions.
 Even if common human decency does not eliminate evil, it does contain it enough so that society can offer a morally safe space for people to live and flourish free from fear of overt physical violence and aggression.
 In the public sphere, as opposed to the private, we find that surveillance, in a liberal democracy, is almost unnecessary regarding speech.
 When people suffered abuse online they have published and broadcast the abuse to draw attention to it.
-In response, the decent public opinion has rightly condemned it and in many cases forced the government, as an expression of the common decent opinion, to act.
-In other cases, they have acted directly on the offender’s employer to exert pressure on them to withdraw their statements of suffer consequences from expressing them.
+In response, the decent public opinion has rightly condemned it and in many cases forced the government or the company hosting the material, as an expression of the common decent opinion, to act.
+In other cases, the public have acted directly on the offender’s employer to exert pressure on them to withdraw their statements of suffer consequences for having expressed them publicly.
 The public, not the state, had them under surveillance and restrained the other speakers.
-The public, rather than the state’s covert or overt surveillance, identified the offensive opinions and “censored” them.
+The public, rather than the state’s covert or overt surveillance, identified the offensive opinions and “censored” it.

 Surveillance and control: not always the responsibility of the state.